Medical Students for Choice's

 ATIs are usually held in Philadelphia, PA.

-The ATI’s are always held on weekends.
-The program begins on a scheduled Friday at 6:00 PM EST and concludes on that Sunday, at noon.
-Only students who are available from 6:00 PM Friday until 12:00 PM Sunday afternoon will be considered.
+The ATIs are always held on weekends.
+The program begins on a scheduled Friday at 4:30 pm EST and concludes on that Sunday, at noon.
+Only students who are available from 4:30 pm Friday until 12:00 pm Sunday afternoon will be considered.
 In order to attend the program, you will most likely need to request Friday off for traveling to Philadelphia.

-Only medical students attending schools in the following abortion hostile states in the US may apply – Idaho, North Dakota, South Dakota, Texas, Oklahoma, Missouri, Arkansas, Tennessee, Kentucky, Indiana, West Virginia, Louisiana, Mississippi, and Alabama.
+Only medical students attending schools in the following abortion-hostile states in the US may apply – Idaho, South Dakota, Iowa, Texas, Oklahoma, Arkansas, Tennessee, Kentucky, Indiana, West Virginia, Louisiana, Mississippi, Alabama, South Carolina, and Florida.

 NON-medical students may apply, but ONLY medical students will receive funding to attend the ATI.
-In order to attend as a non-medical student, the attendee will be responsible for the conference registration fee, travel funds, and accommodations during the ATI.
+In order to attend as a non-medical student, the attendee will be responsible for their travel expenses and accommodations during the ATI.

 You will work with an MSFC staff member to make sure your itinerary allows you to attend the full program, from Friday evening to Sunday afternoon.
 Students will be responsible for purchasing their own flight.
 Flights must be purchased based on cost efficiency, not by timing or availability.
 Flights must be approved by MSFC before they are purchased.
 This is applicable for train tickets as well.
 You will need to submit your receipt(s) for reimbursement from MSFC after your travel has been purchased.